-D. Other Programs:
+D. Build Up Michigan:

-Build Up Michigan: Berrien Springs provides both evaluations and services for students ages three-five through the Build Up Michigan program.
+Build Up Michigan: Berrien Springs provides both evaluations and services for resident students ages three-five through the Build Up Michigan program.
 Evaluation plans determined for children through Build Up Michigan referrals are considered full and individual evaluations.
 Any programs/services offered are developed with the IEP planning team and evaluation team to meet the unique needs of each student.

-E. Specialized Programs for Students Available Outside of Berrien Springs:
+E. Specialized Programs for Students Available Outside of Berrien Springs District:

 Some students need programs that are not offered within the district.
-The IEP process is used to make this determination and to place these students in appropriate programs that offer the services necessary to meet their goals and objectives.
+The IEP process is used to make this determination and to place these students in appropriate programs that offer the specialized instruction necessary to meet their goals and objectives.
 Transportation is provided for these students.
 These programs include:

-1. Blossomland Learning Center, Berrien Regional Education Service Agency, Berrien Springs, Michigan the 2022-23 school year.
-Students are placed in the program through an Individual Educational Planning Committee composed of local district and Berrien RESA diagnostic and educational staff.
+1. Blossomland Learning Center, Berrien Regional Education Service Agency, Berrien Springs, Michigan

 The purpose of Blossomland Learning Center is to provide services to students who have been diagnosed as moderately to severely cognitively impaired, up through age 26, who reside within the Berrien Regional Education Service Agency.
 The school assists students in preparing for entry into their respective communities.
-Eleven (11) Berrien Springs resident students are attending this program during
+Twelve (12) Berrien Springs resident students are attending this program during the 2023-24 school year.
+Students are placed in the program through an Individual Educational Planning Committee composed of local district and Berrien RESA diagnostic and educational staff.